Quaddroo/qraph/README.md

     + Log mode code is dirty, should fix pygtgraph code instead.
     + Pyqtgraph auto-culling does not work, so there is sub-optimal manual code written for it.
+    + The way to close pyqtgraph windows is weird, feels more like a crash.